Art not only for "1 percent", says Christie's chief

 By expanding its online presence, Christie's aims to capture more business in the mid- to lower-tier markets, away from the multi-million-dollar deals that grab the headlines.

-Murphy pointed to a 20 percent rise in sales at Christie's South Kensington offices, which specialize in lower-end art and antiques.
+Murphy pointed to a 20 percent rise in sales at Christie's South Kensington offices, which specialise in lower-end art and antiques.

 For Christie's, that sector is key in terms of the bottom line because profits from it outstrip those from more high-profile post-war, contemporary, impressionist and old master art, Murphy said.